lrnv/Copulas.jl/docs/src/dependence_measures.md

 # Measures of dependency

-Although the copula is an object that summarizes completely the dependence structure of any random vector, it is an infinite dimensional object and the interpretation of its properties can be difficult when the dimension gets high.
+Although Copulas summarize completely the dependence structure of corresponding random vector, it is an infinite dimensional object and the interpretation of its properties can be difficult when the dimension gets high.
 Therefore, the literature has come up with some quantification of the dependence structure that might be used as univariate summaries, of course imperfect, of certain properties of the copula at hand.

 ## Multivariate and Bivariate Kendall's Tau and Spearman rhos.

 > **Definition (Kendall' τ):** For a copula $C$ with a density $c$, **whatever its dimension $d$**, its Kendall's τ is defined as:
 >